 REACH, an organisation of Christian volunteers, comes in to do small-group interactive sessions exploring some of the core topics we do in the GCSE for Religious Studies.

 We organise church and mosque visits each year for our GCSE students.
 We also organise visits for our KS3 students to a variety of places of worship.
-In recent years, we have visited St Paul's Cathedral, the Buddhapadipa Buddhist temple in London and the Swaminarayan Hindu Mandir in London.
+In recent years, we have visited the chapel at Windsor Castle.